 Available as an add-on subscription in: Enterprise, Performance, and Unlimited Editions.
-Requires purchasing Salesforce Shield.
-Available in Developer Edition at no charge for orgs created in Summer '15 and later.
+Requires purchasing Salesforce Shield or Shield Platform Encryption.
+Available in Developer Edition at no charge.

 To generate, destroy, export, import, and upload tenant secrets and customer-supplied key material: